rust-lang/reference/src/type-layout.md

 #### Primitive Representation of Field-less Enums

-For [field-less enums], they set the size and alignment to be the same as the primitive type of the same name.
+For [field-less enums], primitive representations set the size and alignment to be the same as the primitive type of the same name.
 For example, a field-less enum with a `u8` representation can only have discriminants between 0 and 255 inclusive.

 #### Primitive Representation of Enums With Fields

-The representation of a `repr(int)` enum is a `repr(C)` union of `repr(C)` structs for each variant with a field.
-The first field of each struct in the union is a `repr(int)` version of the enum with all fields removed ("the tag") and the remaining fields are the fields of that variant.
+The representation of a primitive representation enum is a `repr(C)` union of `repr(C)` structs for each variant with a field.
+The first field of each struct in the union is the primitive representation version of the enum with all fields removed ("the tag") and the remaining fields are the fields of that variant.

-> Note: this representation is unchanged if the tag is given its own member in
+> Note: This representation is unchanged if the tag is given its own member in
-> the union, should that make manipulation more clear for you (although in C++,
+> the union, should that make manipulation more clear for you (although to
-> to follow The Exact Word Of The Standard the tag member should be wrapped in
+> follow the C++ standard the tag member should be wrapped in a `struct`).
-> a `struct`).

 ```rust
 // This enum has the same layout as ...